catmorbid/cybergod-mkdocs/docs/character-creation/frame.md

 	 In addition, some factions may provide the character a **Baseline**, an unaugmented bioframe for off-duty use.
 A Baseline is unremarkable and has D6 in all attributes and no augmentations.

+### Upgrade Path

+Upgrade Paths are a completely optional way of choosing upgrades.
+Instead of fully customizing your frame, you may choose to follow the default upgrade path defined for your Frame.
+Each Frame Template has a unique upgrade Path designed for an optimized role-specific build.

+You may also wish to stray from the upgrade path every now and then, and that is completely fine.
+Consider the Upgrade Path a tool to help your decision making process.
 ## Attributes

 Frame determines the character's attributes.
 Attributes are measured with a **Level** from 1 to 4 and each Level indicates a Die Size from D6 to D12.
 The average human has Level 1 attributes, i.e. a D6 in everything.
 If a frame is lacking any attribute, it cannot perform any related tasks.